wagtail/wagtail/docs/topics/search/backends.md

 }
 ```

-If you have disabled auto update, you must run the [](update_index) command on a regular basis to keep the index in sync with the database.
+If you have disabled auto-update, you must run the [](update_index) command on a regular basis to keep the index in sync with the database.

 (wagtailsearch_backends_atomic_rebuild)=